Shadrach Woods Diversity Fund

 Shadrach's sister Aicha shared the following with us:

 Our family designated his memorial fund for diversity because Shadrach had a powerful and unwavering sense of social justice and fairness.
-This he applied to both personal and everyday issues, as a competitive athlete, as well as in broader political/philosophical discourse.
+He applied this sense to interpersonal issues, as a competitive athlete, as well as through his broader political and philosophical discourse.

 by Sheila Nielsen's Sixth Grade (of which Shadrach was a member)